bebeidon/art-book-3-2-bebeidon/README.md

 - Full Screen Background Art created and provided by Szalik
 - Some logo graphics are modified from the Carbon theme by Eric Hettervik
 - ChangaOne font by Eduardo Tunni
+- Thanks to Szalik for the new Alex Kidd Backgrounds for SEGA Master System
+- Thanks to Osysix for the new "Marquee"-Option
+- Of course also thanks to anthonycaccese the author of the original theme